Whole Earth Forecaster Home

 Moonquakes

 Just like earthquakes, moonquakes occur in clusters just before and just after strong BT days.
+This makes a strong case for BT being new physics since it shows itself to work on extra terrestrial bodies.

-Note that most moonquakes occurred within two days of the strongest BT days of both 1976 and 1977.
+The strongest daily moonquakes occurred within two days of the strongest BT days of both 1976 and 1977.

 Both earthquakes and moonquakes share the same timing behavior with respect to planetary positions, as represented by BT.